The Box Game

 • Long line.
 A long line is just a extra long leash that comes in lengths anywhere from 10 to 100 feet.
 They are great for training recalls, but make the perfect sniff walk leash.
 You can purchase a long line or simply make your own.
 Tie a clip to one end of a length of rope to hook to your dog’s harness.
 Then tie a loop at the other end for a handle.

 • Harness.
 A harness is much safer than a collar for any walk.
 Look for a harness that allows full range of motion.
-For example, harnesses with a band across the chest restrict shoulder movement.
+For example, no-pull harnesses with a band across the chest restrict shoulder movement.

 • Hands free leash system (optional).
 A hands-free belt to attach your long line to works great to free up your hands.
 Now you can dispense treats or handle the line to keep it from getting tangled.